clojurewerkz/monger.docs/articles/integration.md

 This means that you need to add dependencies on `clj-time` and `clojure.data.json` to your project before requiring `monger.joda-time`.

+#### Setting Default Time Zone Used By Joda Time

+When Joda Time integration is loaded, Monger extends its own Clojure-to-DBObject conversion protocol to support Joda Time date/time/instant types and convert loaded dates to Joda Time dates.
+When a new Joda Time `org.joda.time.DateTime` instance is created, it will use an environment-specific time zone by default (configured via the `user.timezone` JVM property).
+Because altering `user.timezone` may also affect other libraries, it is recommended to set default time zone using Joda Time API like so:

+{% gist e925a257436a631ed8d5 %}

+This will only have effect on Joda Time (and, in turn, Monger date/time/instant deserialization).

 ### clojure.core.cache